-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the controller of Her Majesty's Stationery Office © Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
-Licence no 100019169.2023
+This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
+Unauthorised reproduction infringes Crown copyright and may lead to presecution or divil proceedings.
+Licence no 100019169.
+2019.

-Site Allocation Statement SAI7: White City Community Facility
+Site Allocation Statement SA17: White City Community Facility

-WARD / POSTCODE / GEOREF Matson & Robinswood / GL4 6UW / E: 383749 N: 216444
+Ward / Postcode / GeoRef Matson & Robinswood / GL4 6UW / E: 383749 N: 216444

-GROSS SITE AREA: 0.42 ha.
+Gross Site Area: 0.42 ha.

-ALLOCATION: Community facility.
+Allocation: Community facility

-There is an identified need for a new community facility in the White City area of the city, to replace that lost at the former St Aldates site.
+There is an identified need for new community facility in the White City area of the city, to replace that lost at the former St Aldates site.
 A new community facility on this site must deliver for the needs of the local community and complement the multi-use health and wellbeing facility proposed at Blackbridge Sports and Community Hub (Site Allocation SA06).